Bilateral Relations

 • MOU for Cooperation in e-Governance and emerging digital technologies (signed in August 2019)

 • MOU for Cooperation in Cyber Security (signed in August 2019).
-India and Estonia formalised on 25 January, 2023, the Joint Declaration of Intent (JDI) extending the current MOU for Cooperation in Cyber Security for another period of 3 years.
+India and Estonia formalised on 25 January, 2023, the Joint Declaration of Intent (JDI) extending the current MOU for Cooperation in Cyber Security for another period of 3 years, with the provision of further extension.

 • MOU for Waiver of Visas for diplomatic passport holders (singed in August 2019)